abhisheksingh87/greenfield-starter/README.md

 ---

 The application starters will help Wells Fargo developers to create _non-reactive_ or _reactive_ microservices based on the business need:
-- **greenfield-app-starter** for migrating a _legacy application_ to a cloud-ready microservice.
+- **greenfield-app-starter** can be used for migrating a _legacy application_ to a cloud-ready microservice or to create a non-reactive cloud-ready microservice.
-- **greenfield-reactive-app-starter** for _greenfield applications_, to take advantage of the non-blocking behavior which improves application performance and resiliency.

-Both the app starters share a common tech stack, comprising components approved for use within Wells Fargo.
+The app starter share a common tech stack, comprising components approved for use within Wells Fargo.

 ![Application Tech Stack](./tech-stack.png)